epccs/MacGyver/Hardware/Testing/readme.md

 # Description

-This is a list of Test preformed on each PiUpdi after assembly.
+This is a list of Test preformed on each MacGyver after assembly.

 # Table of References